shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 $$d=m_s/m_l$$

-where $m_s$ is the number of minority class examples and $m_l$ is the number of majority class example
+where $m_s$ is the number of minority class examples and $m_l$ is the number of majority class examples

 - **Calculate the number of synthetic data examples that need to be generated for the minority class:**

 $$G=(m_l-m_s)\times\beta$$

-where $\beta$ is a parameter used to specify the desired balance level after generation of the synthetic data. $\beta=1$ means a fully balanced data set is created after generalisation process.
+where $\beta$ is a parameter used to specify the desired balance level after generation of the synthetic data. $\beta=1$ means a fully balanced data set is created after generalization process.

 - For each example $x_i \in minority class$, **find K nearest neighbors based on the Euclidean distance** in n dimensional space, and **calculate the ratio** $r_i$ defined as: